-- A Comprehensive Special Education Evaluation - What is Special Education and Who is Eligible? - Six Principles of IDEA - Prior Written Notice - The Procedural Safeguards Manual for Parents (from the Iowa Department of Education)
+- Special Education Evaluations - Six Principles of IDEA

+And view the Procedural Safeguards Manual for Parents from the lowa Department of Education.

 ASK Essential Questions

 - Have I put my request for an evaluation in writing? - What evidence can I provide the team with to show how my child's disability is impacting his/ her learning?